 - The UH Federal Credit Union

-The Office of Student Activities (OSA) is the official “Lost and Found” Center for the UH-Kapi‘olani campus.
+The Office of Student Activities (OSA) is the official “Lost and Found” center for the Kapi‘olani Community College campus.

-If you have found an item anywhere on campus, please bring it to the OSA office (‘Iliahi 126) and we will log it and store it in a safe location while we try to contact the owner.
+If you have found an item anywhere on campus, please bring it to the OSA office – ‘Iliahi 126.
+We will log and store the item in a safe location while we try to contact the owner.

-If you have lost an item, please come to the OSA office and check if it has been turned in.
-If it has not yet been turned in, you may make a report to our office staff leaving your contact information and if it is brought to the OSA office you will be contacted immediately to arrange for its return to you.
+If you have lost an item, please come to the OSA office and check to see if it has been turned in or submit this form and we will check if we have it.
+If it has not, you may file a report with our staff.
+If your property is brought to the OSA office you will be contacted immediately.

-Valid Dates: Covers specified five months of each semester
+Valid Dates: Covering specified five months of each semester

 - Fall = August 1 thru January 15